Kanboard Documentation

 }

-• The constant VERSION is the last version of your schema
+• The constant VERSION represents the latest version of your schema.

-• A PDO instance is passed as first argument
+• A PDO instance is passed as the first argument.

-• Everything is executed inside a transaction, if something doesn’t work a rollback is performed and the error is displayed to the user
+• All migrations are executed within a transaction.
+If an error occurs, a rollback is performed, and the error is displayed to the user.

-Kanboard will compare the version defined in your schema and the version stored in the database.
-If the versions are different, Kanboard will execute one by one each migration until to reach the last version.
+Kanboard compares the version defined in your schema with the version stored in the database.
+If the versions differ, Kanboard executes each migration sequentially until the latest version is reached.